jawerty/tiny-webdev-llm/README.md

 Run the conversion script to convert the embedded styles to use the generated semantic css classes
 ```
 $ node convert-dataset-to-semantic-framework.js
+$ node dataset-to-prompts.js
 ```
+You will in the end have a `final-dataset.json` with your prompts for fine-tuning.

-# How to train (TBD)
+# How to fine-tune a model with your dataset
-So far the last piece is to properly label the html files.
-Will likely use a LLama model to label in the colab.
-This part is a work in progress.
-You can also use label the final dataset however you want.
+Quickly, I want to address the labeling.
+We need proper labeling for each html file for prompting.
+This is so we can have a proper question for inference.
+For instance `a website for a photography website`.
+We are currently using the titles of the webpages which is very flawed `see website-crawler.js`.
+You can also manually label these in your semantic-css-dataset.json file before running `node dataset-to-prompts.js`.

+More on how to fine-tune.

 Here's a link to the training [colab](https://colab.research.google.com/drive/1x1paWIa-HbTezYsm0a5cG1eNguKZMiI5?usp=sharing).
-Upload the dataset to a dataset.json file
+Upload the `final-dataset.json` to the dataset.json file

 Colab link -> [https://colab.research.google.com/drive/1x1paWIa-HbTezYsm0a5cG1eNguKZMiI5?usp=sharing](https://colab.research.google.com/drive/1x1paWIa-HbTezYsm0a5cG1eNguKZMiI5?usp=sharing)